jjjxia/jjjxia.github.io/_pages/cv.md

 Paper on probabilistic extensions of Datalog for model counting, CAV 2026 (co-first author).

-Paper on high-performance probabilistic logic programming, PLDI 2026 (collaborator).
+Paper on high-performance probabilistic logic programming, CAV 2026 (collaborator).

 Research Experience
 ======
 - **Research Assistant**, Purdue University
   May 2025 - Present
   Supervised by Dr. Jingbo Wang and Xuyang Li
   * Duties included:
-    - Extended Soufflé Datalog engine with semantics(evidence and query) as a high-performance alternative to Problog using C++.
+    - Designed and implemented a probabilistic extension of the Soufflé Datalog engine, adding full semantics for probabilistic queries, evidence, and weighted rules—a high-performance alternative to ProbLog.
     - Implemented Marginal Probability Computations in Soufflé.
     - Integrated Sentential Decision Diagram (SDD) into Soufflé for Weighted Model Counting (WMC); optimized Binary Decision Diagram (BDD) variable orderings for efficiency.
     - Built benchmarks(webkb dataset) and evaluated performance against existing Problog implementations on multiple datasets.
-    - Plan to support approximation computation.
+    - Developed correlation-aware derivation-graph rewrites, including multiple-patterns detection, and perserving probability equivalency.
-    - Co-first author on a paper in preparation for CAV 2026; collaborator on a paper in preparation for PLDI 2026.
+    - Co-first author on a paper in preparation for CAV 2026; collaborator on a paper in preparation for CAV 2026.

 Research Interests
 =====